-- The UPC comprises the Court of First Instance and the Court of Appeal. - The Court of First Instance consists of: - Local Divisions typically, one per larger Member State: - Germany will have four (Düsseldorf, Munich, Mannheim and Hamburg); - Single Local Divisions are expected in Austria, Belgium, Denmark, Finland, France, Italy, the Netherlands, Portugal and Slovenia. - 2.
+- The UPC comprises the Court of First Instance and the Court of Appeal. - The Court of First Instance consists of: - Local Divisions typically, one per larger Member State: - Germany will have four (Düsseldorf, Munich, Mannheim and Hamburg); - Single Local Divisions will be located in Austria, Belgium, Denmark, Finland, France, Italy, the Netherlands, Portugal and Slovenia. - 2.
 Regional Divisions for groups of Member States without their own Local Divisions: - Sweden and the Baltic States will host a Regional Division for Sweden, Latvia, Lithuania and Estonia. - 3.
-The Central Division will have its seat in Paris and a section in Munich. - The Court of Appeal is located in Luxembourg. - Either instance may refer selective questions of law to the CJEU, also located in Luxembourg.
+The Central Division will have its seat in Paris and a section in Munich. - The Court of Appeal is located in Luxembourg. - The UPC presented its 85 judges nominated for the Court of Appeal, the Central Division, and the Local and Regional Divisions in October 2022.
+It will be led by Paris Court of Appeal Judge Florence Butin as President of the Court of First Instance and German Federal Court of Justice Judge Klaus Grabinski as President of the Court of Appeal.
+The Presidium is completed by five other judges of the Court of Appeal and the Court of First Instance, one of whom originates from The Netherlands, Sweden, and France, and two from Germany.
+The Hague Court of Appeal Judge Rian Kalden has been elected as Presiding Judge of the second panel of the Court of Appeal. - Either instance may refer selective questions of law to the CJEU, also located in Luxembourg.